-The statistic shows the growth rate of the real gross domestic product (GDP) in the United States from 2003 to 2013.
+The statistic shows the growth rate of the real gross domestic product (GDP) in the United States from 2008 to 2013, with projections up until 2018.
 GDP refers to the total market value of all goods and services that are produced within a country per year.
 It is an important indicator of the economic strength of a country.
 Real GDP is adjusted for price changes and is therefore regarded as a key indicator for economic growth.
-In 2012, the growth of the real gross domestic product in the United States was around 2 percent compared to the previous year.
+In 2012, the growth of the real gross domestic product in the United States was around 2.8 percent compared to the previous year.

 Real gross domestic product (GDP) of the United States

 The gross domestic product (GDP) of a country is a crucial economic indicator, representing the market value of the total goods and services produced and offered by a country within a year, thus serving as one of the indicators of a country’s economic state.
 The real GDP of a country is defined as its gross domestic product adjusted for inflation.

 An international comparison of economic growth rates has ranked the United States alongside other major global economic players such as China and Russia in terms of real GDP growth.
 With further growth expected during the course of the coming years, as consumer confidence continues to improve, experts predict that the worst is over for the United States economy.